Home > City Guides > Most Affordable Places to Live in New York in 2026

 A post shared by @instagram

-Recognized as one of the most affordable cities in the U.S., Buffalo is the place to plant roots if you’re looking for inexpensive living in New York.
-Singles, young professionals, and families moving to Buffalo will be happy to find the cost of living is 37% lower than the New York average, and housing is 18% lower than the national average, making Buffalo one of the best cities for real estate investment in the U.S.!
-Also, as the second-largest city in the state, it’s easy to find great educational opportunities with many fantastic public schools and private schools in the area—as well as great higher education at the University at Buffalo.
+Recognized as one of the most affordable cities in the U.S., Buffalo is the place to plant roots if you’re looking to live affordably in New York.
+Singles, young professionals, and families will be happy to find that the cost of living in Buffalo is 31% lower than the New York average, and housing is 36% lower than the national average, making it one of the best cities for real estate in the U.S.!
+Also, as the second-largest city in the state, it offers numerous excellent public schools and private schools in the area, as well as quality higher education at the University at Buffalo.
+Some safe, affordable neighborhoods in Buffalo, such as Allentown, Tonawanda, and West Seneca, offer the highest savings with a relaxed lifestyle.

 Things to Do in Buffalo

-Cheer on the Buffalo Sabres (NHL) as they take on their rivals at KeyBank Center.
-Attend fun events like Zoomagination, meet bison and rhinos, and see hundreds of other animals like polar bears, red pandas, and giraffes while visiting the Buffalo Zoo.
-Explore outer space, dive into your senses, and say “hello!” to Stanley the Albertosaurus at the Buffalo Museum of Science.
-Stroll through the Peace Garden and The Everglades exhibits and take horticulture classes at the Buffalo Botanical Gardens.
+Cheer on the Buffalo Sabres (NHL) as they shoot last-second goals against their opponents at KeyBank Center.
+Attend fun events like Zoomagination, meet bison and rhinos, and see hundreds of other animals—including polar bears, red pandas, and giraffes—during a visit to the Buffalo Zoo.
+Explore outer space, dive in to your senses, and say “hello!” to Seymour the Mastodon and Stanley the Albertosaurus at the Buffalo Museum of Science.
+Stroll beautiful rows of poinsettias, feed the Koi fish, and take horticulture classes at the Buffalo Botanical Gardens.
 Relax with a fine meal of a New York Strip Steak, Oysters on the Halfshell, or Jambalaya Pasta at Hutch’s.
-Enjoy contemporary Southern cooking such as House Smoked Sausage, the Hilly Billy, or MawMaw’s Gumbo at Toutant.
-Dine in or find their food truck to order an El Camino Bowl or Party Time Rolls with an Aztec Brownie for dessert at Lloyd Taco Factory.
-Or fill up on the best BBQ in Buffalo with Catfish Fingers, Brisket + Ribs, or a Pulled Chicken Sandwich at Fat Bob’s Smokehouse.
+Pull out a chair and enjoy Fried Coconut Shrimp, Hot Meatball Subs, or world-famous Original Buffalo Chicken Wings—invented here—at Anchor Bar.
+Dine in or find their Buffalo food truck to order an El Camino Bowl or Tricked Out Nachos with an Aztec Brownie for dessert at Lloyd Taco Factory.
+Or fill up on the best BBQ in Buffalo with Blackened Catfish, Brisket + Ribs, or a Pulled Chicken Sandwich at Fat Bob’s Smokehouse.

 Search Form Find an Extra Space Storage facility near you